-In the early summer of 2013, I traveled to the Hudson River Valley, north of New York City, to observe and photograph this remarkable phenomenon and its environment.
+In the early summer of 2013, I traveled to the Hudson River Valley to observe and photograph this remarkable phenomenon and its environment.
 It seemed impossible for my camera to document the scale of the emergence, with up to a million insects per hectare and the incredibly loud sound emanating from the tree canopy above.
 Nonetheless, the experience led me to contemplate the span of time since 1996; to think about the dramatic shifts in the field of photography and the many changes that occurred, in New York and the world, over that period in history.

 This project is composed of roughly fifty photographs, made in and around the years 1996 and 2013.
 The older pictures were not made with the project in mind – they were selected from filed negatives, in an editing process that functioned much like the act of taking the later pictures.
 Both were an exercise in memory and anamnesis.